-Responsibilities of the Directors for the Financial Report
+Responsibilities of the Committee Members for the Financial Report

-The board of St Kilda Gatehouse Inc are responsible for the preparation of the special purpose financial report that gives a true and fair view in accordance with Australian Accounting Standards - and Associations Incorporation Reform Act 2012 and the Australian Charities and Not-For-Profits Commissions Act 2012 and for such internal control as the Board determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+The committee members of the Association are responsible for the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation described in Note 1 to the financial report is appropriate to meet the requirements of the Associations Incorporation Reform Act 2012 and the Australian Charities and Not-For-Profits Commissions Act 2012 and is appropriate to meet the needs of the members.
+The committee members' responsibility also includes such internal control as the directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the Board are responsible for assessing the ability of St Kilda Gatehouse Inc to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board either intend to liquidate the organisation or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the committee members are responsible for assessing the ability of the Association to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the committee members either intend to liquidate the Association or to cease operations, or have no realistic alternative but to do so.